 2. PAP Tagore (publication fees)

 This grant covers part of the publication fees (translation costs, production costs, promotional costs).
 In this case, the financial support is allocated directly by the French Institute in India to the Indian publisher.
 A contract is signed between the French Institute in India and the Indian publisher to regulate the modalities.
-25% of the payment is made upon signing the contract, the rest 75% will be paid upon publication of the book.
+25% of the payment is made upon signing the contract, and the rest 75% will be paid upon publication of the book.

 Note: A project is never fully funded by the French Institute in India.